gamtiq/dev-tools/doc.md

 * [Functional Programming Jargon](https://github.com/hemanth/functional-programming-jargon) - jargon from the functional programming world in simple terms.
 * [monorepo](https://monorepo.tools/) - everything you need to know about monorepos, and the tools to build them.
+* [The Algorithms](https://the-algorithms.com/) ([GitHub repo](https://github.com/TheAlgorithms)) - open source resource for learning data structures & algorithms and their implementation in any programming language.
 * [WhatIsMyBrowser, User Agents](https://developers.whatismybrowser.com/useragents/explore/) - a huge collection of different user agents.
 * [YesViz](https://yesviz.com/) - a significant list of screen sizes, viewport sizes, css media queries and resolution for all kind of devices including phones, tablets, smart watches and laptops.